poml88/FLwatch/en/preview/index.md

 - Rapid-acting insulin, such as Novolog and Novorapid
 - Fast rapid-acting insulin, such as Fiasp and Lyumjev

+FLwatch also supports manual insulin logging and includes a built-in carb-to-insulin calculator.

 More insulin types can be added on request.

 ### Watch and Siri Tips
 - To keep the glucose graph visible on the watch for one hour, open the watch settings or the iPhone `Watch` app, then go to `Settings > General > Return to Clock`, scroll down to FLwatch, and choose `After 1 hour`.
 This lets FLwatch stay in the foreground longer and receive a reasonable number of updates, for example about once per minute.
 - The easiest way to start the phone or watch app is to place a widget or complication on your Home Screen, Lock Screen, watch face, or similar location and tap it.
+- Live Activities on iPhone can also be mirrored into the watch Smart Stack for quick access.
+- Siri and Shortcuts can be used to read out or display the current blood glucose value.
+- Siri and Shortcuts can also be used for voice recording of insulin doses or for quick insulin dose recording on the watch.
 - To open the app hands-free with Siri, create a shortcut on the phone that simply opens FLwatch.
 For example, you could name it `glucose graph` or `blood sugar`.
 Enable the option to show the shortcut on the watch.
 Then saying that phrase to Siri can open FLwatch directly.
 The same also works on the phone.

 ### Features {#features}